Talent Hoarding in Organizations: Setting and Data

 \subsection{Survey of Managers}

-In addition to the employee survey that was discussed in Section \ref{sec:survey}, I conduct a survey of managers at the firm that was designed to elicit the hoarding incentives managers face and the actions that may follow them.
-Managers in the firm were invited via e-mail by the firm's HR department.
+In addition to the employee survey that elicited worker perceptions, I conducted a survey of managers at the firm.
+The primary objective of the survey was to directly elicit the extent to which managers perceive misaligned incentives with respect to the development of talent in the firm.
+This survey offers the advantage that it does not rely on worker reports, allowing me to more directly elicit the extent of managerial talent hoarding in the firm.

+Following the firm's standard survey protocol, managers in the firm were invited to participate in the survey via e-mail by the firm's HR department.
 Respondents were prompted to provide their perspectives on managers' role in developing talent at the firm based on their own experiences as managers.
 The survey received responses from 62\% of managers, yielding over 3,000 responses.
-Appendix Table \ref{table:surveymanager_X} shows that managers who responded to the survey are similar in their demographics to managers in my analysis sample.

-The primary objective of the survey was to directly elicit the extent to which managers perceive misaligned incentives with respect to the development of talent in the firm.
 Managers were asked to respond to a series of questions including explicit statements with respect to potential talent hoarding.
-The survey also carries the advantage that it does not rely on worker reports, allowing me to more directly infer the magnitude of managerial talent hoarding in the firm.
-See Appendix Section \ref{sec:app_survey_manager} for an abbreviated version of the survey instrument.
+See Appendix Section \ref{sec:app_survey_manager} for the survey instrument and the distribution of the responses.